Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 While snow can sit on your driveway until you've finished your coffee, commercial properties don't have the luxury of waiting for service.

-Commercial sites like hospitals and healthcare facilities must be careful because the visitors navigating the entries are often moving slowly or need extra help.
+Commercial sites like hospitals and healthcare facilities must be careful, as visitors navigating the entry are often moving slowly or need extra help.

 And when a snow or ice storm hits in the middle of the night, you want to know you did everything you could to ensure your property functions smoothly during all rush hour moments.